-Since the launch of native video on LinkedIn at the beginning of 2018, the impact of video content on the channel has increased manifolds.
-Surveys show that 75-80% of companies that have used LinkedIn video in their video marketing strategy have found it effective.
+Since the launch of native video on LinkedIn at the beginning of 2018, the impact of video content on the channel increased manifolds.
+Surveys show that 75-80% of companies that have used LinkedIn video in their video marketing strategy have found it useful.

-However, tell you what, the platform is still not very competitive when it comes to video.
-Very few of the brands on LinkedIn have experimented with video, and early adopters have the opportunity to take the lead and differentiate.
-The free organic reach of LinkedIn videos is huge and there’s no reason not to try it out as part of your growth and acquisition strategies.
+However, the platform is still not very competitive when it comes to video.
+Few brands on LinkedIn have experimented with video, and early adopters have the opportunity to take the lead and differentiate.
+The free organic reach of LinkedIn videos is vast, and there’s no reason not to try it out as part of your growth and acquisition strategies.

-In the past few months, we’ve observed influencers, senior executives, practitioners, coaches and content creators share engaging video content on the platform.
-Below is a curated roundup of some of the top LinkedIn video creators and what we all can learn from them:
+In the past few months, we’ve observed influencers, senior executives, practitioners, coaches, and content creators share engaging video content on the platform.
+Below is a curated roundup of some of the top LinkedIn video creators and what we can learn from them:

 She educates the community about personal brand building, B2B marketing, and social strategy.